 Example 1: Vessel runs aground

 A vessel runs aground close to port A and is re-floated with assistance.
 A temporary repair is made and the ship is allowed to proceed to a yard (located in port B in a different country) where further repairs are expected to be carried out.
-A SITREP should be distributed by port A at the latest at the time of departure, communicating the information to Member States along the ship’s planned route towards port B.
+A SITREP should be distributed by port A at the latest at the time of departure, communicating the information to Member States along the ship’s planned route towards port B and to the flag state (if EU flag vessel).

 Example 2: Collision at sea

 A collision occurs at sea and the Member State receives reports from both of the vessels involved.
 After the inspection of ship 1, minor damage is found and the Member State allows it to proceed to its destination.
-In such a case, a SITREP should be distributed to the countries along the planned route of ship 1.
+In such a case, a SITREP should be distributed to the countries along the planned route of ship 1 and to the flag state (if EU flag vessel).

 Ship 2, which is engaged in domestic voyages only, has not suffered any serious damage, and no pollution has occurred.
 A SITREP may also be notified to SSN on a voluntary basis (as per section 2.3.2) so that the information related to the incident can be made available to other Member States upon request.